Spectrologer/Chress/ZONE_CONFLICT_ANALYSIS.md

 **Used in:**

-- StructureGenerator.js: Adds house, sign, cistern ONLY at (0,0)
+- StructureGenerator.js: Adds house, sign, Grate ONLY at (0,0)
 - SurfaceHandler.js: Skips random features for home zone
 - UndergroundHandler.js: Avoids stairs down at home zone
 - ConnectionManager.js: Randomizes exits at (0,0)